-Engineering Ethics, Strategic Communication, Electronic Communication as Legal Evidence
+Research Areas: Engineering Ethics, Electronic Communication as Legal Evidence

-A graduate of the University of Michigan, Boston University School of Law and former Community Builder Fellow at Harvard University, Burks is excited about the global intersection of technology, ethics, humanity, and communication.
+She is a graduate of the University of Michigan, Boston University School of Law and former Community Builder Fellow at Harvard University.
+A faculty fellow with the Thompson Institute, she is excited about the global intersection of engineering, ethics, humanity, and communication.